u1i/bambleweeny/README.md

 Assuming you have Docker and docker-compose installed, simply run this command:

 `curl -sSL http://bit.ly/run-bambleweeny | sh`

+#### Hang on.
+Can I have all of that in one container please?

+Yes.
+You can run a self-contained version of bambleweeny with the following command:

+`docker run -d -p 8080:8080 -e b9y_mode=lite u1ih/bambleweeny:latest`

+This will create a stateful container with an embedded Redis server, good enough for a single node test deployment.

 ## Using the REST API